Branton, Northumberland

 Branton is a village and former civil parish, now in the parish of Ingram, in Northumberland, England.
 It is about 9 mi west of Alnwick.
-In 1951 the parish had a population of 50.
+In 1951, the parish had a population of 50.

 Governance

-Branton is in the parliamentary constituency of Berwick-upon-Tweed.
-Branton was formerly a township in Eglingham parish, from 1866 Branton was a civil parish in its own right until it was abolished on 1 April 1955 and merged with Ingram.
+Branton is in the parliamentary constituency of North Northumberland.
+Branton was formerly a township in Eglingham parish.
+From 1866, Branton was a civil parish in its own right until it was abolished on 1 April 1955 and merged with Ingram.